-- The mRNA vaccines have shown no safety concerns for you. - The use of the COVID-19 vaccine in pregnant women has shown no safety concerns for your baby. - Infants born after their mothers had the vaccine have been found to have disease-fighting COVID-19 antibodies.
+- Getting vaccinated is the best way to prevent serious complications and death. - The mRNA vaccines have shown no safety concerns in pregnancy. - The use of the COVID-19 vaccine in pregnant women has shown no safety concerns for your baby. - Infants born after their mothers had the vaccine have been found to have disease-fighting COVID-19 antibodies.